myeongwonmin/paper-search-tool/README.md

 Each Excel file contains multiple sheets:

 1. **Summary Sheet**: Collection statistics and journal counts
-2. **Papers Sheet**: All collected papers with complete information
+2. **Papers Sheet**: All collected papers with complete information + AutoFilter dropdowns
 3. **Keyword Sheets** (if keywords provided):
    - Sheet name format: `Keyword=enzyme`, `Keyword=machine learning`
    - Contains only papers with the keyword in their title
    - **Keyword Highlighting**: Keywords in both Title and Abstract columns are highlighted in **red and bold**
+   - **AutoFilter Dropdowns**: Easy sorting and filtering by any column
    - Supports multiple keyword occurrences in the same text

 ### Example Output Sheets